codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/The-stdout-redirection-utility-in-depth-8710.md

 The `>` character can also be used for creating empty files, having the same effect as the `touch` command.

-Create a _hi.txt_ empty file on your `~/workspace` directory:
+Create a _hi.txt_ empty file in your `~/workspace` directory:

 ```
 > hi.txt
 ```

-Open the new _hi.txt_ file to confirm that is empty and overwrite it by adding content on it:
+Open the new _hi.txt_ file to confirm that it is empty and overwrite it by adding content on it:

 ```
 echo -e 'Hi.\nThis is world!' > hi.txt